 You are not legally required to talk to the other driver’s insurance company after your accident.
 Your lawyer can begin communicating with the insurance adjuster on your behalf.

-If the insurance company tries to contact you after the accident, you do not have to talk to them directly—and you shouldn’t give any recorded statements or admit any fault until you’ve spoken to your lawyer.
+If the insurance company tries to contact you after the accident, you do not have to talk to them directly, and you shouldn’t give any recorded statements or admit any fault until you’ve spoken to your attorney.
 You can simply give them your lawyer’s number and say all communications go through them.

-Your lawyer will know how to develop good communication with the other insurance company’s adjuster, which is crucial for the negotiation stage.
+Your car accident attorney will know how to develop good communication with the other insurance company’s adjuster, which is crucial for the negotiation stage.